apnadkarni/blt/man/datatable.rst

   *mode*
     The number representing the mode (permissions) of the entry,

-*tableName* **dump** ?\ *switches*...\ ?
+*tableName* **dump** ?\ *switches* ...\ ?

+  Converts the table contents into a string representation.
+This includes the row/column labels and tags and cell values. *Switches* can be any of the following:

   **-column** *columnList*
-    Specifies the subset of columns from *srcTable* to add.
-By default all columns are added.
+    Specifies the subset of columns from *tablename* to dump.
+By default all columns are dumped.

   **-file** *fileName*
-    Don't copy row tags.
+    Write the contents to the file *fileName*.

   **-rows** *rowList*
-    Specifies the subset of rows from *srcTable* to add.
-By default all rows are added.
+    Specifies the subset of rows from *tableName* to dump.
+By default all rows are dumped.

 *tableName* **duplicate** ?\ *table*\ ?